 Oil Based Salad Bowl Finish

-Create a beautiful and safe finish on wooden bowls, cups, spoons, decorative wood countertops or other wood surfaces that contacts food.
+Create a beautiful and safe finish on wooden bowls, cups, spoons, decorative wood countertops or other wood surfaces that contact food.
 For actively used butcher block counter tops that are used for chopping and cutting, only use Butcher Block Oil.

 Salad Bowl Finish top coat is our heavy duty oil and urethane oil base top coat, which produces a beautiful hand rubbed quality finish.

 Recommended uses: bowls, wooden spoons, windows, bookcases, wall shelves, furniture, toys, tables, dressers, stools, millwork and doors

 Color tone: Ambers over time